aloetesting/aloe/docs/features.rst

 ----

-Feature and scenario tags are specified using the form ``@tag_name`` and are converted to Nose attribute tags, and can be run/excluded using :option:`-a`.
+Feature and scenario tags are specified using the form ``@tag_name`` and are set as attributes on the corresponding test methods, so that they can be run/excluded using :option:`-a`.

 .. code-block:: gherkin